dxfrontiers/java-switch-case/README.md

 `GenericReflectionCompileSafeEnum` replaces the manual implemented switch-method with Java-Reflections.

-### Problemes with Refelection
+### Problemes with the `GenericReflectionCompileSafeEnum`

 The usage of Java reflections in `GenericReflectionCompileSafeEnum` looks like a good idea in the first place, but in practice, it introduces many problems.
-That's because of the reflection exceptions that could occur at runtime.

-It is much easier to implement the switch-case method manually and write a simple test for this code.
-How such a test could look like could be found in `CompileSafeEnumTest` and in `GenericCompileSafeEnumTest`.
+1. There are exceptions that must be handled.
+2. We still need a unit test to check if the method names match the enum names.
+3. And more important, we have a major performance overhead.

+The performance overhead is a show stopper for such a simple thing as a switch case.
+Because of these problems I highly recommend the `CompileSafeEnum` and `GenericCompileSafeEnum` versions.